 To be specific, this shrimp boil is an excellent source of DHA, EPA and other health-beneficial omega-3 fatty acids.
 Each serving contains approximately 40 g of protein — up to 80% of our daily recommended intake from the USDA.

-As the recipe contains shrimp and various types of vegetables, the dish also provides a great deal of fiber, vitamins, and minerals.
+As the recipe contains shrimp and various types of vegetables (corn, baby potatoes, and onion), the dish also provides a great deal of fiber, vitamins, and minerals.
 Those nutrients are all essential to maintaining good physical and mental health.

 The combination of seafood, vegetables, and spice mixture is what has made this casual Southern meal become the classic dish to serve at cookouts or beachside gatherings.
 Here’s what you need for the recipe: